umairaltaf982/nodeJS_Task-Manager/README.md

 ---

+# Task Manager with EJS

 ## 📌 Step 8: Installing EJS
 Run the following command to install EJS in your project:
 ```sh
 npm install ejs
 ```

 ---

 ## 📌 Step 9: Updating `server.js` to Use EJS
 Modify `server.js` to configure EJS as the template engine:

 ```js
 const express = require("express");